A manifestation of order and beauty in nature is called symmetry.

 However, the garage is dark and you cannot see anything.

-You can also smell gas, so you don't want to enter the garage for fear of being poisoned.
+You can also smell gas, so you do not want to enter the garage for fear of being poisoned.

 Fortunately, you have just come from a fantastic tennis match (you won 6-2 6-1) and you have some tennis balls with you.